Randactyl/ItemSaver/README.md

 Remember to include all readme and disclaimer information required by ZOS.

-Your addon manifest must look similar to the following:
+Your addon manifest should look similar to the following:

     ## Title: Item Saver - My Marker Texture
     ## Author: Randactyl